ligandro/ligandro/README.md

 Data Science Enthusiast
 -----------------------

 Computer Science Undergraduate in pre-final year.
 Working on data related projects.
 Mainly interested in football analytics.
-Shwocasing my work on twitter.
+Showcasing my work on twitter.
 Do check it out there.

 * 🌍  I'm based in Chennai
 * 🖥️  See my portfolio at [Portfolio](http://ligandro-personal-profile-y0wj5w.streamlit.app/)